Hong Kong 47: European Union

 The European Union called for the immediate release of the arrestees.
 "We are currently analysing the situation to see how we might need to react.
 There are other possibilities open to us, sanctions for example," the European Commission spokesperson Peter Stano said.
 The German Foreign Ministry called the arrests "another milestone in a worrying development in recent months."
 The arrests confirmed fears that the security law "is leading to an erosion of civil liberties and the rule of law".

 The European Parliament on 21 January adopted a resolution by 597 votes in favor, 17 against and 61 abstentions on the deteriorating human rights situation in Hong Kong and urged EU countries to consider introducing sanctions against Hong Kong and Chinese officials including Carrie Lam, under the EU Human Rights Global Sanction Regime.
 The Parliament also regretted the EU's decision to enter the EU-China Comprehensive Agreement on Investment by risking its credibility as a global human rights actor.

-Taiwan

-Taiwanese President Tsai Ing-wen condemned the arrests and called on "the world's democracies to speak out against China's political repression in the territory."
-She vowed that Taiwan will "continue to resolutely support a free Hong Kong and stand up for our shared democratic values."
-Taiwan's Foreign Minister Joseph Wu described the arrests in Hong Kong as a "deep shock to those who treasure freedom" and called on the world to "unite against authoritarianism."